cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

 .. container:: dothis

     **3.b** Call the :code:`initialize_states_and_constants` function to
-    initalise the arrays you created earlier.
+    initalise some of the arrays you created earlier.
 Print them to the terminal for checking.

+.. container:: nb

+    Calling the :code:`initialize_states_and_constants` function does not
+    set the initial value of the other :code:`Variable` objects.

-Printing to the terminal should show you that while the CellML :code:`Variable` items for which we specified an inital value have been applied, the constant :code:`c` has not yet been evaluated.
+Printing to the terminal should show you that while the CellML :code:`Variable` items representing states and constants for which we specified an initial value have been applied, the constant :code:`c` has not yet been evaluated.
 There's a second helper function :code:`compute_computed_constants(variables)` which will do this for you.

 .. code-block:: python